 Gabriel started off as a Marine Biology graduate from the University of Papua New Guinea and ventured into marine pathology focusing prawn pathogens (Hons) in the waters between the Gulf of Papua in Papua New Guinea, and the Gulf of Carpentaria in Australia.
 He then went on to work for the Roger Williams Parks Zoo as a research assistant, focusing on home ranges of the Huon tree kangaroo on the Huon Peninsula in Papua New Guinea, obtaining a Masters in the process.
 While working in that particular part of the world I realized that the greatest threat to wild populations of Huon tree kangaroos were traditional landowners (hunting).
 Therefore his PhD aims to understand the dynamics of hunting across that particular region (Huon Peninsula).

 Yoko Ishida is our part-time project assistant who assists with various project and TESS tasks.
 She also works as a Postdoctoral Fellow on the Daintree Drought Experiment, where she is measuring the eco-physiological traits of the dominant canopy tree species.

-Nicole Senn is a social and digital media strategist with a strong interest in conservation.
-With a bachelors degree in both public relations and, media and communication, she decided to combine her expertise and interests and began a graduate diploma in Conservation Biology.
-She applies her marketing and social media knowledge to publicize scientific articles through ALERT Conservation.
+Nina Taylor is a social and digital media strategist with a strong interest in conservation.
+With 10 years marketing experince and a passion for design she applies her marketing and social media knowledge to publicise scientific articles through ALERT Conservation.